Planning Appeal Search Tips

 Special command *

 A * acts as a wild card.
 With the * special character, it is vital to include inverted commas around your search terms.
+For example, "presumption against * development" will find:

 Special commands SENTENCE, PARAGRAPH

-'noise nuisance' or
+'noise nuisance' and

-'… cause a nuisance to the amenity of neighbours by reason of noise …' etc
+'cause a nuisance to the amenity of neighbours by reason of noise', etc

 Special commands NEAR/x, NOTNEAR/x